The Fault in Our Stars: Reception

-The Fault in Our Stars received critical acclaim.
-Critics mostly praised the book for its humor, strong characters, language, themes and new perspective on cancer and romance.
 The New York Times' review of the book called it "a blend of melancholy, sweet, philosophical and funny" and said that it "stays the course of tragic realism", while noting that the book's unpleasant plot details "do nothing to diminish the romance; in Green's hands, they only make it more moving".
 NPR's Rachel Syme noted that "[Green's] voice is so compulsively readable that it defies categorization", saying that the "elegantly plotted" book "may be his best".
 Time called The Fault in Our Stars "damn near genius".
 Entertainment Weekly wrote, "[Augustus and Hazel's] love story is as real as it is doomed, and the gut-busting laughs that come early in the novel make the luminous final pages all the more heartbreaking", and gave the novel an overall A− grade.
 The Manila Bulletin says that the book is "a collection of maudlin scenes and trite observations about the fragility of life and the wisdom of dying.
 And while it does talk about those things and more, the treatment of it is far from being maudlin or trite."
 The Manila Bulletin also added that "Just two paragraphs into the work, and he immediately wallops the readers with such an insightful observation delivered in such an unsentimental way that its hard not to shake your head in admiration."
 The Manila Bulletin stated that The Fault in Our Stars was a triumph for John Green.
 USA Today called it an "elegiac comedy".
 They gave the book a rating of four out of four stars.
 The School Library Journal stated that it was "a strong choice for young adult collections".
 The Fault in Our Stars received a starred review from Kirkus Reviews, who described it as "a smartly crafted intellectual explosion of a romance".